-1. Any boy or girl in Indiana who is enrolled in 4-H Horse & Pony may participate in 4-H classes and activities, providing he/she meets the eligibility rules for participation.
-Youth may onlyparticipate in a project in one county.
-In the case of the Horse & Pony project, youth must exhibit animals, and participate in activities such as horse judging, hippology, horse bowl, etc., in a single county.

-- Youth may become 4-H members when they enter the third grade and continue thru grade 12.
-These individuals may continue their 4-H membership for a maximum of ten (10) years.
-A child's grade in school is the grade they were in on January 1st of the current year.
-Children advance one grade/year of 4-H involvement, regardless of academic standing.

-- 3. 4-H Horse & Pony member categories:

-- i.
-Juniors 3rd 5th grade

-- ii.
-Intermediate 6th 8th grade

-- iii.
-Seniors 9th grade and above
+- 1. Any boy or girl in Indiana who is enrolled in 4-H Horse & Pony may participate in 4-H classes and activities, providing he/she meets the eligibility rules for participation. - Youth may become 4-H members when they enter the third grade and continue through grade 12.
+These individuals may continue their 4-H membership for a maximum of 10 years.
+A child's grade in school is the grade they were in on January 1 of the current year.
+Children advance one grade/ year of 4-H involvement, regardless of academic standing. - 4-H Horse & Pony member categories: Juniors, 3rd - 5th grade Intermediate, 6th - 8th grade Seniors, 9th grade and above